integr8ly/integreatly-operator/test-cases/tests/installation/a34-verify-quota-values.md

 > if param is == 1 then Quota should be 100k

 > If there is no value in the secret, the cluster has been upgraded from a version of rhoam which did not have
 > the quota paramater. aka pre 1.6.0.
 If this is the case go to step 4.
+Otherwise skip to step 5.

 4. Get the param value from the container Environment Variable.